Driver seriously injured after tanker rollover

 Some flights at Vancouver airport impacted by global technology outage

-A number of scheduled flights at the Vancouver airport have been affected by the massive technology outage causing disruptions at companies and services around the world.
+Dozens of flights at the Vancouver airport were cancelled or delayed Friday by the widespread technology outage that caused service disruptions around the world.

-Wildfire near Spences Bridge, B.C., explodes in size overnight as heat wave continues

 Vancouver Island